Animation studio: Animation specialties

 Due to the wide range of animation techniques and styles, many animation studios typically specialize in certain types.

 Traditional animation

-Traditional animation employs the use of hand-drawn frames, and is used in the world of cartoons and anime.
-Notable studios that specialize in this style include Walt Disney Animation Studios, Studio Ghibli, Cartoon Saloon, Nickelodeon Animation Studio, Disney Television Animation, 20th Television Animation, Warner Bros.
-Animation, Cartoon Network Studios, Titmouse, Ufotable, Studio Chizu and CoMix Wave Films.
+Traditional animation employs the use of hand-drawn frames, and is used in the world of animation.
+Notable studios that specialize in this style include Walt Disney Animation Studios, Studio Ghibli, Cartoon Saloon, Rough Draft Korea, Wang Film Productions, Yowza!
+Animation, Sunmin Image Pictures, Saerom Animation, Titmouse, TMS Entertainment, Studio Trigger, Sunrise, Bones, Ufotable, Studio Chizu and CoMix Wave Films.

 Stop-motion animation

 Stop-motion animation uses objects that are incrementally moved and photographed in order to create an illusion of movement when the resulting frames are played back.
-Notable studios specializing in this style of animation include Aardman Animations, Laika Rankin/Bass Animated Entertainment and ShadowMachine.
+Notable studios specializing in this style of animation include Aardman Animations, Laika, Rankin/Bass Animated Entertainment and ShadowMachine.

 3D computer animation

 3D animation is the newest of the animation techniques, using the assistance of computers and software, such as Houdini, to create 3D models that are then manipulated and rendered to create movement.
 Notable studios include Pixar Animation Studios, DreamWorks Animation, Sony Pictures Imageworks, Blue Sky Studios, Illumination, DNEG and Marza Animation Planet.